 (\$ in thousands)

 Deferred acquisition costs \$ (64,835)

 Intangible assets (VOBA) 16,000

 Premium receivable (1) (349)

 Reinsurance recoverable (1) (650)

-Assumed liabilities (2) (11,734)
+Assumed liabilities (2) (16,030)

 Reinsurance balances payable (1,918)

 Deferred taxes (697)

+Contingently redeemable preference shares (1,186)

-(1) See Note 7 "Allowance for expected credit losses" for additional information.
+(1) See Note 7, "Allowance for expected credit losses" for additional information.

-2) Assumed liabilities include share-based compensation awards and other compensation costs contingent on the consummation of the merger were recognized on the "Black Line" and excluded from both the predecessor and successor income statement periods.
+(2) Assumed liabilities include banking fees, share-based compensation awards and other compensation costs contingent on the consummation of the merger were recognized on the "Black Line" and excluded from both the predecessor and successor income statement periods.

-In addition, the Company has conformed the accounting policies for fixed maturities, fair value option securities to fixed maturities, available for sale, and equities, fair value option to equities, fair value through net income, to the Parent, and as result of the conforming of significant accounting policies, the results of operations, cash flows, and other financial information are not comparable to prior periods.
-The accounting policies, where different, have been disclosed and noted in the financial statements.
+In addition, the Company has conformed the accounting policies from the acquisition date for fixed maturities, fair value option securities to fixed maturities, available for sale, and equities, fair value option to equities, fair value through net income, to the Parent, and as result of conforming the significant accounting policies, the results of operations, cash flows, and other financial information are not comparable to prior periods.
+The accounting policies, where different, have been disclosed and noted in the consolidated financial statements.